SamBumgardner/Potion-Shop/README.md

 ## Contacts

 * [@SamBumgardner](https://github.com/SamBumgardner) - Programmer and Designer.
-* Alex Mullins - Artist.
+* Alex Mullins - Artist and Designer.

 Feel free to send me an email at sambumgardner1@gmail.com!